April 1, 2026

 California employment law is detailed, and the scenarios above raise questions employees search for every day.
 Below, we answer what comes up most often when you recognize your situation in one of the examples above.
 If your question is not here, a free consultation with our team at Frontier Law Center is the fastest way to get a direct answer.

-Yes. your employer will almost always give a stated reason for firing you.
+Yes.
+Your employer will almost always give a stated reason for firing you.
 That reason does not have to be the real reason.
 California law allows you to challenge a termination when the stated reason is a pretext for an illegal one.
+Sudden performance improvement plans (PIPs), write-ups, or disciplinary documentation that appeared only after you engaged in a protected activity are textbook signs of an employer papering the file to manufacture a legitimate-looking reason.
 Our attorneys look at timing, inconsistency in how your employer applied its own termination policies, and whether other employees in similar roles were treated differently.
 That comparison is often where the case is built.

 What Are the Main Discrimination-Based Wrongful Termination Examples Under FEHA?